3.3. EarthCache logging tasks

 - Asking geocachers to provide a photo to prove that they visited the site.
 For example, “Take and send me a photo of the quartz vein.”

-Important: Please remember to add the answers to your logging tasks in a Reviewer Note on the cache page.
-All Reviewer Notes are auto-deleted when a cache is published.
+Important: Provide the answers to your logging tasks in a Reviewer Note on the cache page.
+Reviewer Notes are automatically deleted when a cache is published.